neoalexy/EEG-analysis/README.md

 # EEG Signal Analysis and Visualization - MNE-Python
+This project was developed as part of the Brain-Computer Interface course.
+It demonstrates EEG signal processing, visualization, and classification techniques using both simulated and real EEG data.
 # Table of Contents

 1. [Part One – Simulated EEG Data and Visualization](#part-one--simulated-eeg-data-and-visualization)